akmitrich/akplugin/README.md

 pub(crate) static FOLDER_ID: &str = "Your Yandex SpeechKit folder ID";
 ```

 Be careful, your secrets are baked into the code of the plugin.
-So DO NOT use it in a production environment.
+So DO NOT distribute it as a compiled file.

 Plugin accepts plain text from `demo-synth`, sends the plain text to Yandex SpeechKit, all the received LPCM-stream is directed to the CLIENT.
 So you get your speech synthesized in `unimrcp/var` directory as pcm-file.